Rn Trauma Crisis Disaster And Related Disorders

 The Scope of RN Trauma Crisis, Disaster, and Related Disorders

 These disorders are not limited to direct exposure to trauma.
-RNs may also experience secondary trauma, also known as vicarious trauma, when they witness the suffering of others without being directly harmed.
+Consider this: rNs may also experience secondary trauma, also known as vicarious trauma, when they witness the suffering of others without being directly harmed.
 This can lead to symptoms such as anxiety, depression, and emotional exhaustion.
 The disaster context amplifies these risks, as RNs often work in chaotic, resource-limited settings where the stakes are high, and the emotional toll is immense.
 Understanding the scope of these disorders is essential for both prevention and intervention.

 Clinical Manifestations and Psychological Impact